 Our century-old subway system (and the world’s largest!) is a quintessential part of NYC, and members of the New York Transit Museum will get exclusive access to explore it in all of its glory.

-Using the 6 train as your own ten-car time machine, you’ll ride through and see abandoned stations that riders unknowingly pass by everyday, including the famed City Hall Station, which was the first-ever line of the New York City Subway.
+Returning to the museum are tours of the old City Hall subway station, the first-ever station of the New York City subway.
 Opened in 1904, it was intended to be the pièce de résistance of the entire transit system.

 You might be wondering why a perfectly good subway station isn’t in use anymore?
 As the years have passed and the trains have gotten bigger, the platform itself simply can’t accommodate the larger trains and the distance of the gap became unsafe for passengers entering and exiting.

 Tickets for this fascinating subway tour will go on sale Wednesday, March 8th.

 As outlined on the New York Transit Museum website, tour registration is a two-step process: